Eyongkevin/aipnd-project/README.md

     parser.add_argument('--print_every', default=10, type=int, help='Set number of steps after every print')

 ```
+>This training allow users to chose only among the following three models (`alexnet`, `vgg19` and `resnet101`).
+If any other model is chosen apart from these, an exception will be thrown.

 To chose a different setting for the parameters, for example, the command :

 `python train.py --learning_rate 0.02 --drop_out 0.5 --gpu true`